-AFL is majority owned by two private equity (PE) investors, Kedaara Capital and Partners Group, with a shareholding of 23.60% and 16.12% as on December 31, 2023.
-As on March 05, 2024, both Kedaara Capital and Partners Group divested their stake in the company by 7.58% and by 5.25% respectively.
-On the same day, one of the PSU owned Mutual Fund acquired 8.86% stake in the company.
-The board of AFL includes representatives from both the private equity (PE) investors and three independent directors.
+As on June 30, 2024, AFL is majorly owned by two private equity (PE) investors, Kedaara Capital and Partners Group, with a shareholding of 26.47%.
+However, in August 2024, the promoter/promoter group of AFL i.e. Kedaara Capital and Partners Group have entered into an Share Purchase Agreement (SPA) to sell their entire stake to Aquilo House Pte.
+Ltd., which belongs to CVC Capital Partners group (Acquirer).
+Further, in compliance with the SEBI regulations, the acquirer has also announced an open offer for acquisition of upto 26.21% holding from the public shareholders of AFL.
+The aforesaid transactions are subject to various regulatory and lenders approval.
+Post the consummation of the SPA and completion of the open offer, the Acquirer / CVC Capital Partners shall be categorized into promoters/ promoters group of AFL while Kedaara Capital and Partners Group will cease to be promoters / members of the promoter group of AFL.
 The management team is headed by Sachinder Bhinder, Managing Director & CEO, and Ghanshyam Rawat, President and CFO, who are supported by an experienced second line of management with vast experience in the finance and housing finance industry.
 As of now 10+ CXOs are there in the company.